Elehuris Montero Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.4 K/9, which ranks 20th in MLB.
+- The Mariners pitching staff ranks 20th in the league with a collective 8.4 strikeouts per nine innings.

-- Mariners pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in the league.

-- The Mariners will send Kirby (0-1) out for his third start of the season.

-- In his most recent time out on Sunday, the righty tossed six innings against the Cleveland Guardians, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.